gretchenfrage/atomic-monitor/README.md

-Upon awaiting a certain condition on the data, the data is atomically loaded, and only if the condition is not already satisfied, the request counter is atomically incremented, the monitor is blocked on until the condition is fulfilled, and, and then the request counter is atomically decremented on exit.
+Upon awaiting a certain condition on the data, the data is atomically loaded, and only if the condition is not already satisfied, the request counter is atomically incremented, the monitor is blocked on until the condition is fulfilled, and then the request counter is atomically decremented on exit.